MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedStates/how-to-print-checks.md

 ---
-    title: How to: Print Checks | Microsoft Docs
+    title: How to Print Checks | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can use the print check option to manage check payments to vendors or refunds to customers.
 This option lets you generate electronic payments.
     services: project-madeira
     documentationcenter: ''